Black Lab – A Complete Guide To The Black Labrador Retriever

 Black Dogs Are Harder To Rehome

-There is a sad phenomenon in pet shelters, which impacts the rehoming rate of black dogs.
-Not only do these pups not photograph as well, they simply aren’t as easy to rehome in person either.
-Lots of people don’t want a black dog.
+There is a sad phenomenon in pet shelters, regarding the rehoming rate of black dogs.
+These pups do not photograph as well, and are not as easy to rehome in person.

-Prospective owners often pass them by, regardless of temperament, in favor of the brighter colored pups on offer.
-But these adopters are missing a trick, because black dogs have so much to offer beyond their coat.
-And what they do offer differs slightly between the Labrador types.
+Many people don’t want a black dog.
+Prospective owners pass them by, regardless of temperament, in favor of the brighter colored pups on offer.
+But these adopters are missing a trick, because dogs with black coats have just as much to offer.

 English Black Labs – bred for show